 ✔ Client description of company

 You can use client intake forms to find out how your clients describe their companies, what their goals are, and what they are struggling with.
-This may seem unnecessary when what all really want to know is how many employees they have and whether their tax returns are up to date.
+This may seem unnecessary when all really want to know is how many employees they have and whether their tax returns are up to date.

 However, a few simple questions like these can help you pinpoint what services your clients actually need, and potentially flag up any issues that might cause trouble in your working relationship.